winchfilbert/Go-Learning/netsysprog_session2&3/README.md

 session 3 : TCP / UDP
    let's go recall
-   TCP and iP both are sending transmissions but the more reliables ones goes to TCP Bcs, it needs to know which location needs to be sent, the package in here UDP, just don't care, don't mind if it's successfully sent or not, what matters is UDP that the packages are sent. for more info: https://www.simplilearn.com/differences-between-tcp-vs-udp-article
+   TCP and UDP both are sending transmissions but the more reliables ones goes to TCP Bcs, it needs to know which location needs to be sent, the package in here UDP, just don't care, don't mind if it's successfully sent or not, what matters is UDP that the packages are sent. for more info: https://www.simplilearn.com/differences-between-tcp-vs-udp-article